DmitrySoshnikov/regexp-tree/README.md

 #### Quantifiers

-Quantifiers specify _repetition_ if regular expression (or its part).
-Below are the quantifiers which wrap a parsed expression into a `Repetition` node.
+Quantifiers specify _repetition_ of a regular expression (or of its part).
+Below are the quantifiers which _wrap_ a parsed expression into a `Repetition` node.

 ##### ? zero-or-one